 And the costs for just screening and counseling those patients in the pilot project totaled $286,482, with little reimbursement to cover those costs.

 “It’s a disease that even if you’re insured, it’s still a challenge normally with these marvelous drugs out there that cost $1,000 per pill,” Dr. Turner said.

 In the paper, the authors wrote that “it may be important for policymakers and payers to consider lessons from HIV programs.
 Because HIV-infected persons could not afford lifesaving medication, vigorous advocacy efforts led to legislation approving the Ryan White program in 1990 to fill gaps in HIV care that were not covered by other sources of support.”

-Dr. Turner and her colleagues are now turning their attention to back to hepatitis C screening in outpatient sites, including University Health System’s Robert B. Green Campus.
+Dr. Turner and her colleagues are now turning their attention to back to hepatitis C screening in outpatient sites, including University Health’s Robert B. Green Campus.
 They’ve received funds through the Texas 1115 Medicaid waiver and a grant from the Cancer Prevention and Research Institute of Texas to expand and improve screening in those outpatient settings.